DanHodgson12/Sumerata-Designs/README.md

 - [Font Awesome](https://fontawesome.com/) was used for adding the social-link icons and review star icons.
 - [W3Schools](https://www.w3schools.com/) & [Stack Overflow](https://stackoverflow.co/teams/) were utilised to help overcome roadblocks in the developer's coding knowledge.
 - [Stack Overflow](https://stackoverflow.com/questions/2570972/css-font-border) was used for help giving the review stars a slight border in order to make them stand out.
-- [Stack Overflow](https://stackoverflow.com/questions/4575826/how-to-push-a-footer-to-the-bottom-of-page-when-content-is-short-or-missing) was also used for help with an issue on the Contact Us page, where the background image was not pushing the footer to the bottom of the page.
+- [Stack Overflow](https://stackoverflow.com/questions/4575826/how-to-push-a-footer-to-the-bottom-of-page-when-content-is-short-or-missing) was also used for help with an issue on the Contact Us page, where the background image was not pushing the Footer to the bottom of the page.
 - [CSS Scan](https://getcssscan.com/css-buttons-examples) was used for adding the base version of the button to the contact form (Button 24).

 # Acknowledgements